sara-nl/Open-Benchmarking/README.md

 4. Gromacs
 5. Tensorflow-gpu

 We will be adding more benchmarks on the requirement basis.
-It also depends on the qualitative understanding benchmarks provide for a specofic machine architecture and degree of portability of the benchmark.
+It also depends on the qualitative understanding benchmarks provide for a specific machine architecture and degree of portability of the benchmark.

 ### How to use this